adi2412/Parrot/README.md

 Currently Parrot is in the development stage.
 This means that even though you can use it on your server, it's still going to be missing quite a bit of features.
 I'd recommend waiting a while.
 Maybe even check out [this parrot](http://bit.ly/1jnMQ6S).
 If you still want to install, though, just download as ZIP and extract to any directory on your server you want, run the lightning fast installer, and start posting!

+Why
+===

+You may be thinking, "Why should I use Parrot when Discourse has a much large community and has been in development for years?"
+Well, for starters, Parrot is much more lightweight.
+Parrot also is super easy to extend, theme, get support for (just email me at iam@codingbean.com), and manage.
+It's made for the kinds of people who spend their days at coffee shops.
+Not some f*cked up company with people who are paid to do nothing.
+Parrot is for the doers.
+The pixel pushers.

 Contributing
 =========